gretapwcpan/parkwise/docs/planning/NL_SEARCH_IMPLEMENTATION_GUIDE.md

 1. **API Keys**
    - Never commit API keys to version control
+   - All API keys are centralized in `/backend/.env`
    - Use environment variables
    - Rotate keys regularly
+   - The unified configuration reduces the risk of key exposure

 2. **Input Validation**
    - Sanitize user queries